jorgecarleitao/django-sphinxql/docs/index.rst

 =============================

-Django-SphinxQL is an API to use `sphinx search <http://sphinxsearch.com>`_ with `Django <http://djangoproject.com>`_.
+Django-SphinxQL is an API to use `sphinx search <http://sphinxsearch.com>`_ in `Django <http://djangoproject.com>`_.
 Thanks for checking it out.

 Django is a Web framework for building websites with relational databases;
 Sphinx is a search engine designed to be used in relational databases.
-Django-SphinxQL defines an ORM for using **Sphinx within Django**.
+Django-SphinxQL defines an ORM for using **Sphinx in Django**.

 As corollary, it allows you to implement full text search with Sphinx in your Django website.
 Specifically, this API allows you to:

 1. Configure Sphinx with Python.
 2. Index Django models in Sphinx.
-3. Execute Sphinx queries (SphinxQL) and retrieve the results like Django.
+3. Execute Sphinx queries (SphinxQL) and map the results to Django models.

 .. warning::